Incomplete grades may be given only in the following circumstances:

 The following provisions for incomplete grades apply:

 - It is in the student's best interest that incomplete grades be made up by the end of the following academic term.
 Incomplete grades must be made up and final grades submitted within one calendar year from the date Incomplete was recorded.
-Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with a dean's approval.

 - The course work may be completed while the student is not enrolled.